pgaljan/pgaljan.github.io/_posts/2025-07-19-Career-Stop-Framework.md

 ---
 ![Career Stop Framework](../images/careerstop-retail.drawio.png)

 The career stop framework is a quick way to gain a full appreciation of a single work experience.
-It is particularly useful for workers who have broad cross-inustry experience, and need a little help tying together a full narrative and progression.
+It is particularly useful for workers who have broad cross-industry experience, and need a little help tying together a full narrative and progressionof their career.
 When completed, it also provides a solid initial prompt for generative AI summarization of the role.

 ### Using the framework
 The framework is divided into three categories, each with two subcategories.